brntsllvn/brntsllvn.github.io/_posts/2018-10-27-rust-lifetimes-by-example.md

 }
 ```

-`main` defines a struct `Coordinate` and an internal
-scope that will, as we saw earlier, drop its local variable,
-`x`, at its closing brace `}`.
+`main` creates a struct `Coordinate` and an internal scope that will, as we saw earlier, drop its local variable, `x`, at its closing brace `}`.

-Let's just do what the
-borrow checker says and add a lifetime annotation `'a` to the
+Let's just do what the borrow checker says and add a lifetime annotation `'a` to the borrowed value.
-borrowed value.

 ```rust
 fn main() {